nhoefflin/ELK-Project/README.md

 - We can make updates to our server without disrupting incoming traffic.

 The playbook implements the following tasks:
-- .Install docker
+- Install docker
-- .Install pip3
+- Install pip3
-- .Install docker python module
+- Install docker python module
-- .Download and launch docker elk container:761
+- Download and launch docker elk container:761

 The following screenshot displays the result of running docker ps after successfully configuring the ELK instance.

-Images/Install-elk
+ - Images/Install-elk

-Images/Docker-ps
+ - Images/Docker-ps

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: